 Often times it can be a great idea to make the first 1-2 reverse diet macro increases a bit more substantial.

-If you’ve ever had a friend dieting for several months either to compete in a bodybuilding show, or simply to look better, only to rapidly regain their lost weight after ending the diet, it’s due to the above situation and them very likely returning to a much higher food intake suddenly, rather than slowly reversing back to their pre-diet intake.
+If you’ve ever had a friend dieting for several months either to compete in a bodybuilding show, or simply to look better, only to rapidly regain their lost weight after ending the diet, it’s due to the above situation and them very likely returning to a much higher food intake suddenly, rather than slowly reverting back to their pre-diet intake.

 Following a proper reverse diet, whether you’re a serious physique athlete or just worked extremely hard to lose unwanted body fat and feel better in your day to day life, is going to be just as important as the diet itself in helping you achieve the physique you have been working so hard for over the long term and remaining as healthy as possible in the process.

-Remember What Got you Here
+Remember What Got You Here

-Without the deadline of an upcoming show or photo shoot, it’s really easy to shirk all accountability and go completely off the deep end while transitioning into the growth season.
+Without the deadline for an upcoming show or photo shoot, it’s really easy to shirk all accountability and go completely off the deep end while transitioning into the growth season.
 Athletes begin swapping out the rippled muscles for ruffled chips, and 6-pack abs for 6-packs of muffins.

 Once show day has passed, so too has any thought of all the tips and tricks used to make the diet a success in the first place.
 Many will resort to fitting in as much low volume, calorically dense favorites they can find into their macros, leaving them hungry and lethargic; or worse yet, forgo reverse dieting altogether and jump into a perma-bulk.